- PE 150

 - Posts

-- The Most Important Levers for Value Creation in Private Equity Deals: Survey Insights and Industry Perspectives
+- Top Value Creation Levers in Private Equity: 2025 Survey Insights

 To better understand current industry sentiment, we conducted a proprietary survey asking: “What is currently the most important lever for value creation in private equity deals?”
 The results, presented in the chart below, reveal nuanced perspectives across different stakeholder groups.